 The main advantages of a long rod include longer casting distance, more leverage when fighting fish and the ability to lift greater amounts of line off the water.
 Many fishermen also find fighting fish on a longer rod is more fun.
 Downsides are that long rods are heavier and harder to cast in confined spaces.

 The advantages of short rods is that they offer a better weight to power ratio.
 This can make setting the hook easier.
 They are also lighter and easier to use in cramped spaces.
 Some fishermen also find them easier to cast accurately.

 Best trout spinning rod length for shore fishing

 When there is sufficient casting room from the shore, you can get away with a normal length spinning rod.
 So when fishing from the beach or open rivers, a standard 6’6’’-8’ long rod would suit most fishing needs.
 I personally prefer a 7ft rod when lake fishing.

 This length of rod is popular because it is a good compromise between cast speed, strength and weight.
 Allowing for long casts and good backbone to control the fight.
 It is also not too long to be cumbersome to net fish with while holding.

 When fishing a lot of tight water around overgrown shorelines.
-A long rod can be a hindrance if there is not enough room for full rotation casts.
-In such situations, a shorter rod of around 4’6″-5’5″ in length can be beneficial.
+A long rod can be a hindrance, branches keep getting in the way preventing full power casts. .
+In such situations, a shorter rod of around 4’6″-5’5″ is ideal.
 A short rod is also easier to push through thick vegetation with.

 Best spinning rod length for boat fishing?